Hurricane Dorian expected to be Category-4 at landfall

 "Residents in these areas should ensure that they have their hurricane plan in place and not focus on the exact forecast track of Dorian's center," according to the National Hurricane Center.

-Regardless of where the storm ultimately makes landfall, heavy rain can be expected in portions of the Bahamas, Florida, Georgia, and South Carolina.
+Regardless of where the storm ultimately makes landfall, heavy rain can be expected in acorss the Southeast next week, including in portions of North Carolina, South Carolina, Georgia, and Florida.

-Residents leaving along the shore should also monitor dangerous storm surge and rip currents, which are also a threat along coastal North Carolina because of Tropical Depression Erin.

 RELATED: Airlines offer travel waivers as Dorian reaches hurricane strength